LatinScribe/Custom-Server-API/README.md

 # Custom-Server-API

 ## Overview
-This API handles data storage and retrieval request to our server.
-It is Python based using flask, and implements a mySQL database.
+An API that handles data storage and retrieval requests to our server.
+Python based using flask, and implements a mySQL database.

 This API is based off the grade-logging API developed by [Chen Pan](https://github.com/ChenPanXYZ?tab=repositories).